austintoddj/zip-calc/readme.md

-PHP Zip Code Range and Distance Calculation for PostgreSQL
+Zip code range and distance calculations using PHP and PostgreSQL
 ===========================================

 **Calculate the distance between U.S. zip codes and find all zip codes within a